What are you thankful for this Thanksgiving?

 Thankful for hearing aids

 While scientists haven’t been able to exactly replicate the human auditory system yet, they are coming closer.
-Today’s hearing aids have built-in directional microphones which tells the brain where sound is coming from so the user knows what to focus on.
-Enhanced technology also helps the user distinguish speech from other background noise – a big improvement over older models which amplified all sound in the proximity.
+Today’s hearing aids have built-in directional microphones which tell the brain where a sound is coming from so the user knows what to focus on.
+Enhanced technology also helps the user distinguish speech from other background noise – a big improvement over older models which amplified all sound the same way.
 Speaking of improvements, hearing aid manufacturers have created hearing aids so small, they are virtually undetectable.
 And much like eyeglasses, hearing aid wearers can choose from a variety of colors and accessories designed to personalize their devices.

 Yet improvements in technology and aesthetics pale in comparison to the health benefits hearing aid users enjoy, specifically a better quality of life and lower risks of developing dementia or becoming socially isolated and depressed.

 Whether you’re anticipating being better able to understand and participate in conversations during family holiday gatherings or simply the ability to hear the birds sing in the morning, tell us, why are you #thankfulforhearingaids?

 Anyone who has been on the receiving end of Mom’s evil eye knows there’s a lot to be said for body language.
 Psychologists agree.
 In a 2012 article in Psychology Today, author Leonard Mlodinow discusses how “nonverbal communication forms a social language that is in many ways richer and more fundamental than our words” and how nonverbal abilities play “a significant role in the perception of a person’s warmth, credibility and persuasive power.”